rittvic/BuckyTheBadgerBot/README.md

 ## Development & Local Testing
 To get a local copy of the bot up and running for development and testing purposes, see below:

+<b> Note: As of now, you are not able to test with the grade distribution graphs (which aren't necessary for testing purposes).
+This may change in the future once I set up an image file server for it (represented as .pngs).</b>

 ### Prerequisites
 1. [Docker](https://www.docker.com/) - This is used to containerize both the bot and the database, which makes it easy for setup.
 #### If you want to test without Docker: